HOW THE TRADITIONAL REAL ESTATE SYSTEM WORKS

 REALTOR.COM AND OTHER SYNDICATED REAL ESTATE WEBSITES

-Your listing will appear on Realtor.com and many other real estate sites within hours of going live on the MLS; some of these sites include, but are not limited to MSN real estate, Yahoo Real Estate, Zillow, Trulia, Homes, Homefinder, RealEstate.com; not to mention the thousands of brokerage and agent sites where prospective buyers search; sites like Redfin, REMAX, NEmoves, Raveis, KW etc. We do not put any limits whatsoever on the amount of exposure your home will have online, in fact we proactively push your listing out to as many other consumer search portals as possible.
-While we cannot control how your listing may or may not appear on many third party sites, we absolutely ensure that your property will receive the maximum amount of exposure that all of these bonus and/or MLS syndicated sites sites will allow.
+Your listing will appear on Realtor.com and many other real estate sites within about an hour of going live on the MLS; some of these sites include, but are not limited to Zillow, Trulia, Homes, Homefinder, RealEstate.com; not to mention the thousands of brokerage and agent sites where prospective buyers search; sites like Redfin, REMAX, NEmoves, Raveis, KW etc. We do not put any limits whatsoever on the amount of exposure your home will have online, in fact we proactively push your listing out to as many other consumer search portals as possible.
+While we cannot control how your listing may or may not appear on many third party sites, we absolutely ensure that your property will receive the maximum amount of exposure that all of these bonus and/or MLS syndicated sites will allow.